SAVA: Scalable Learning-Agnostic Data Valuation: SAVA: S calable D a ta V a luation

-\end{lemma} \begin{proof} Refer to Appendix \ref{appendix_theoretical_proofs} for the Proof. \end{proof}
+\end{lemma} \begin{proof} Refer to Appendix \ref{appendix_proof_lemma3} for the proof. \end{proof}

-We make a similar observation in \emph{LAVA} that the ground-truth gradient difference between two training points $z_k$ and $z_l$ is calculated based on the HOT formulation and can be approximated by the entropic regularized formulation $\OT_\epsilon$, such as via Sinkhorn algorithm \citep{Cuturi-2013-Sinkhorn}.
-In other words, we can calculate the ground-truth difference based on the solutions to the regularized problem plus some calibration terms that scale with $\epsilon$.
-In addition, in our case with \HOT, the gradient difference also depends on the additional optimal assignment across batches $ \bar{\pi}^*(\bar\mu_t, \bar\mu_v)$ which is again estimated by Sinkhorn algorithm.
+We make a similar observation in \emph{LAVA} that the ground-truth (sub)gradient difference between two training points $z_k$ and $z_l$ is calculated based on the HOT formulation and can be approximated by the entropic regularized formulation $\OT_\varepsilon$ over batches, such as via the Sinkhorn algorithm \citep{Cuturi-2013-Sinkhorn}.
+In other words, we can calculate the ground-truth difference based on the solutions to the regularized problem plus some calibration terms that scale with $\varepsilon$.
+In addition, in our case with \HOT, the (sub)gradient difference also depends on the additional optimal assignment across batches $ \bar{\pi}^*(\bar\mu_t, \bar\mu_v)$ which is again estimated by the Sinkhorn algorithm.